 o CARD Project of AP Govt:

-§ Use of ICT in Valuation of property, sale of stamp papers, document writing, registration took 20-30 times lesser time as compared manual system.
+§ Use of ICT in Valuation of property, sale of stamp papers,

 o e-SEVA by AP Govt: